 The Natural Sleep Routine You’ve Been Looking For

-There are thousands of us who like to slip into our Silk Pajamas For Women and put our heads down for a good night’s sleep.
-Without comfy sleepwear, we can become uncomfortable and restless whilst sleeping and that could ultimately wake us up and disturb our rest.
-Therefore, investing in some good quality and comfortable pyjamas is often a good idea.
+There are thousands of us who like to slip into our pajamas and put our heads down for a good night’s sleep.
 But what happens when you find yourself lying away in the early hours of the morning because you can’t fall asleep or can’t stay asleep?
 You’re not alone!
 About 70 million Americans suffer from chronic sleep problems, according to the Centers for Disease Control and Prevention (CDC).”Lack of sleep is associated with injuries, chronic diseases, mental illness, poor quality of life and well-being, increased healthcare costs, and lost work productivity,” reports the CDC.

 Melatonin is a hormone produced in the pineal gland in the center of your brain.
 Melatonin regulates the body’s circadian rhythms, your body’s 24-hour clock that regulate your sleep-wake cycle.
 The levels of melatonin in the blood are highest prior to bedtime.
 When Melatonin is high, cortisol is low.
 Melatonin is also essential for the synthesis of Serotonin.
 As a supplement, it re-calibrates your 24-hour body clock for shift workers or those who work nights.
 Excellent for jet lag and traveling.
 In a systematic review of sleep aids used for children and adolescents with ADHD, melatonin showed a positive response, higher total sleep time, and easier time falling asleep at bedtime as well as after waking in the middle of the night6.†